MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-overview.md

 - The source repo for the SDK documentation is found on [https://github.com/MicrosoftDocs/azure-docs-sdk-python/](https://github.com/MicrosoftDocs/azure-docs-sdk-python/).

-- We're currently updating the Azure SDK for Python client libraries to share common cloud patterns such as authentication protocols, logging, tracing, transport protocols, buffered responses, and retries.
+- We're currently updating the Azure SDK for Python libraries to share common cloud patterns such as authentication protocols, logging, tracing, transport protocols, buffered responses, and retries.

   - This shared functionality is contained in the [azure-core](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/core/azure-core) library.

   - The libraries that currently work with the Core library are listed on [Azure SDK for Python latest releases](https://azure.github.io/azure-sdk/releases/latest/#python).
+These libraries, primarily the client libraries, are sometimes referred to as "track 2".

+  - The management libraries, which are not yet updated, are sometimes referred to as "track 1".

 - For details on the guidelines we apply to the SDK, see the [Python Guidelines: Introduction](https://azure.github.io/azure-sdk/python_introduction.html).

 ## Provision and manage Azure resources with management libraries

-The SDK's *management* libraries, the names of which all begin with `azure-mgmt-`, help you create, provision and otherwise manage Azure resources from Python scripts.
+The SDK's *management* (or "management plane") libraries, the names of which all begin with `azure-mgmt-`, help you create, provision and otherwise manage Azure resources from Python scripts.
 All Azure services have corresponding management libraries.

 With the management libraries, you can write configuration and deployment scripts to perform the same tasks that can you through the [Azure portal](https://portal.azure.com) or the [Azure CLI](/cli/azure/install-azure-cli).
 (As noted earlier, the Azure CLI is written in Python and uses the management libraries to implement its various commands.)